bherdm/Godot-Top-Down-Example/README.md

 - Basic proximity interaction system
   - Proximity areas (for containers, doors, etc)
   - Proximity sensor (array of proximity areas managed in the player)
+  - Chest ItemContainers will highlight if they are within player proximity
 - Container inventories can be viewed

 ## Future Additions